Transdev Brisbane Ferries: Cross River

 Cross River services were suspended in July 2020 due to deterioration in the hulls of the ferries.
-The Bulimba - Teneriffe service resumed 17 August 2020.
+The Bulimba to Teneriffe service resumed 17 August 2020.

 Fleet

 As at December 2018, Transdev Brisbane Ferries's fleet consisted of 22 CityCats, 3 CityHoppers and 6 CityFerries.
 The fleet has grown in size to cater for the significant increase in patronage on CityCat ferry services (by 88% in the last six years).
 Apart from the support vessels, the fleet is owned by Brisbane City Council and operated by Transdev.

 CityCat

 The CityCat vessels are catamarans, and named after the Aboriginal place names for various parts of the Brisbane River and adjacent areas (with the exception of the 19th CityCat, the Spirit of Brisbane, which honours the 2011 flood recovery volunteers).
 All CityCats are operated by a crew of three - a master, a deck hand and a ticket seller.

 On 26 November 2019, Transdev Brisbane Ferries commenced operating the new double-decker CityCat, Yoogera, on behalf of Brisbane City Council.
 Yoogera is the first of the Fourth Generation CityCats, of which Council plans to introduce 7 by 2023.
 It is the twenty-second CityCat to be built.